 Scripture Reading: Numbers 13 - 16 ...

 There is a “promised land” for those who believe, and God has revealed the way to enter it.
 Our reading today reveals a choice that must be made.
 How can sinful people like you and me enter into God’s “promised land?”
 God told Moses to send out spies into the land of Canaan, the land He had promised to Abraham, Isaac, Jacob and their descendants.
-The spies went out and explored the land for forty days, then reported that the land was indeed a beautiful land that "does flow with milk and honey!"
+The spies went out and explored the land for forty days, then reported that the land was indeed a beautiful land that flowed “with milk and honey!"
 (13:27).
 Then, in what is often the biggest mistake people make after they say what is right and good, they added the word, "BUT ..."
 (13:28).
-Ten of the twelve spies declared that the people were too strong and could not be defeated.
+Ten of the twelve spies declared that the people of the land were too strong and could not be defeated.
 Only Joshua and Caleb believed God and encouraged the people to enter the land: "We should go up and take possession of the land, for we can certainly do it" (13:30).

-Were Joshua and Caleb being overly optimistic?
-Or did they know something the rest didn't?
-The truth is that they knew GOD ... the God who had already displayed His power and glory in bringing these people out of Egypt, through the Red Sea and in countless other miracles.
-These people SAW, with their own eyes, more miracles in a short span of time than perhaps God has done (at least in such grand ways) in the history of mankind since!
+Joshua and Caleb knew GOD ... the God who had already displayed His power and glory in bringing these people out of Egypt, through the Red Sea and in countless other miracles.
+These people SAW, with their own eyes, amazing miracles!
 Yet their stubbornness and rebellion reveals the reality of the spiritual death that plagues all of mankind apart from the work of God's Spirit.
-Sin makes people blind to the things of God and leaves them in bondage to SELF.
+Sin makes people blind to the things of God, and leaves them in bondage to SELF.
 Sin leads to death and separation from God.

-God gave His forgiveness, but then declared that not one of those who had seen His glory ... all those twenty years old or more, would enter the promised land.
+God let them live, but declared that not one of those who had seen His glory ... all those twenty years old or more, would enter the promised land.
 They would die in the desert.
-Only Joshua and Caleb would enter the land.
+Only Joshua and Caleb, of that generation, would enter the land.
 All those who had grumbled against God would die in the desert.
-What a picture of the plague of sin on mankind today!
-We worry about viruses and other diseases, about war and all sorts of things that kill the bodies of millions around the world throughout the centuries, but the plague of sin causes eternal death because it leaves people in their rebellion against God and finally judgment comes.
+What a picture of the plague of sin upon mankind today!
+We worry about viruses and other diseases, about war and all sorts of things that have brought physical death to millions around the world throughout the centuries, but the plague of sin causes eternal death because it leaves people in their rebellion against God and finally judgment comes.

-The role of the "High Priest" is revealed in Aaron.
+The role of the "High Priest" is now revealed in Aaron.
 God had appointed Aaron and his sons as the only ones who could bring the atonement offering into the Most Holy Place, where the Ark of the Covenant rested.
 God said, "The priest is to make atonement for the whole Israelite community, and they will be forgiven ..."
 (15:25).
-This atonement was for unintentional sins.
-All sin deserves judgment and must be "atoned for," PAID for, and God has made a way!
-Jesus, the perfect eternal Son of God, became a man, born physically to Mary and Joseph, a descendant of Abraham, Isaac and Jacob, from the tribe of Judah, as God had foretold, and offered the perfect "atonement" for sin on the cross, where He suffered the wrath of God in the place of all who by the work of God's Spirit would believe in Him.
+All this pointed to Jesus, our great High Priest, who offered Himself as the perfect "atonement" for sin on the cross.

 Through Jesus Christ all who believe WILL enter the promised land of eternity.
-Praise God from whom all blessings flow!!!
-But those who continue to grumble and to rebel against God and His Anointed One, will face the same fate as those in the days of Moses.
-Korah, Dathan and Abiram and others, 250 others, challenged the authority of Moses and Aaron.
+But those who continue to grumble and to rebel against God and His Anointed One will face the same fate as those in the days of Moses.
+Korah, Dathan and Abiram and 250 others challenged the authority of Moses and Aaron.
 THEY wanted to offer the offerings themselves.
-God dealt with them in a way that made it clear beyond any question that what they were trying to do was forbidden by God: The earth opened up and swallowed them and their families and their possessions.
+God’s judgment came quickly and powerfully: The earth opened up and swallowed them and their families and their possessions.
 Then God sent fire to consume the 250 men who had followed them and who were offering incense before the Lord.

 Why such a violent judgment from God?
 What was the big deal?
 Let's ask the question in another way?
 How can anyone approach God?
 God had appointed Aaron and his descendants as priests.
 No one else could come and burn incense before the LORD.
 Grumbling, complaining, rebelling against the authority that God had appointed resulted in severe judgment because it revealed hearts turned away from God ... proud hearts that did not take sin seriously and that rejected GOD's authority.
 The same is true for those who reject the One whom God has appointed to be OUR Great High Priest ...
 His Son, Jesus Christ.
 He not only gave Himself as the perfect sacrifice for sin, but He intercedes for believers before the throne of the Father.
 No one else can do what Jesus has done and is doing.